Creatorless

 • alignment between experiments and the protocol

-8. Does Creatorless control the treasury?
+8. Does Creatorless control the Experimental Allocation?

 No.